chriswfoster/TodaysDate/README.md

 I also like linux bash scripting :)
-This file tracks server backups and has has some bash scripting toys to make this happen.
+This file tracks server backups.
+I'm using some bash scripting toys to make this happen.

 I opened my terminal to code on Mon Dec 11 08:29:48 CST 2017